A model of strategic sustainable investment: Numerical Results

 \section{Numerical Results}

 In this section, we perform a detailed numerical analysis of the equilibria discussed in the previous sections {\bf under Assumption \ref{ass:profit2}}.
 We first look at the form of the optimal strategies and of the equilibrium payoffs in the deterministic setting from Section \ref{sec:deterministic}, i.e., $\sigma=0$, with decreasing revenues $\mu\le 0$.
 Then we will implement the algorithm described in Section \ref{sec:equilibrium} in order to derive equilibrium payoffs and optimal strategies in the full stochastic problem.
 Numerical results are obtained with MATLAB (R2022b).
 Section \ref{simul:det} addresses the deterministic problem and Section \ref{simul:sthoc} the stochastic one.

-In all the numerical examples, the cost of investment in \eqref{eqvaluev} is set to $\alpha=1$ and the firm's maximum investment rate is set to $\eta_{\mathrm{max}}=1$.
+Our choice of parameters in the numerical examples below aims primarily to illustrate interesting behaviors arising in our model.
+Full empirical calibration of our model is out of scope of this theoretical paper, however, in Appendix \ref{appendix.sec} we provide practical guidance on how each parameter could be mapped to observable quantities.
+In all the numerical examples, the cost of investment in \eqref{eqvaluev} is set to $\alpha=1$ and the firm's maximum investment rate is set to $\eta_{\mathrm{max}}=1$, unless otherwise stated.
 For the solution of \eqref{eqvepsilonphi} we set the regularization parameter to $\epsilon=10^{-4}$.

 Unless otherwise specified, in the fully stochastic case the values of $\mu$ and $\sigma$ are borrowed from \cite{Reddy2016} and they are equal to $0.0741$ and $0.3703$, respectively.
 In \cite{Reddy2016} the authors study the profit dynamics of an Australian company in the Metals and Mining sector.
 Finally, we set the precision levels required for the numerical algorithm from Section \ref{sec:equilibrium} to $\varpi=\varpi'=10^{-3}$.